Study at the University of Oxford

 The deadline for applications to the University of Oxford is 15th October of a students’ final year of secondary school or sixth-form college (Year 13).

 When do you have to start preparing for the University of Oxford?

-It is strongly recommended that students begin preparing from the end of Year 11 or beginning of Year 12.
+It is strongly recommended that students begin preparing from the end of 11th grade or beginning of 12th grade.
 If possible, start any reading and thinking about what to write about in a Personal Statement as early as possible.
 Some candidates, particularly those with a weaker level of English, need to consider preparing even earlier.
 See this link for useful information for international candidates.